-In a firm that is not actively seeking growth and perhaps where the entrepreneur is focused on day-to-day operations, then resources might be expected to fall away over time (Bianchi 2002).
-It is most likely that such enterprises do not have a very active programme of replacing lost assets, so the asset loss could go on for a period of time.
-Of course, dwarf firms are not firms that fail, so it is inevitable that at some point the dwarf firm owner-entrepreneur will recognises that the asset position has deteriorated, maybe to a point where normal operations are threatened, and will take remedial action.
-Thus over a period of time dominance switches between the two loops and an oscillatory pattern of falling and recovering strategic assets will be observed.
+In a firm that is not actively seeking growth and perhaps where the entrepreneur is focused on day-to-day operations, then losses might be expected to fall away over time (Bianchi 2002).
+This action could almost be seen as a self-fulfilling mechanism in that the weak asset position is likely to militate against any activities that could lead to growth, and could, if uncorrected, lead to a business crisis.
+Such enterprises most likely do not have a very active programme of replacing lost assets, so the asset loss could go on for a period of time.
+Of course, dwarf firms are not firms that fail, but ones which survive and possibly operate reasonably profitably over long periods albeit at a very small size.
+It is inevitable therefore that at some point if the dwarf firm owner-entrepreneur recognises that the asset position has deteriorated, maybe to a point where normal operations are threatened, then remedial action is likely to have been taken.
+Thus over a period of time dominance switches between the two loops in terms of which is most influential on current behaviour and an oscillatory pattern of falling and recovering strategic assets will be observed.
 This pattern suggests that the firm could survive at modest levels of activity but would find that breaking out and moving to growth mode requires purposeful changes in operating policies.

-The simulator is designed to reflect a set of critical interacting assets to establish that this kind of oscillatory behaviour can be produced by this double loop structure.
+The simulator that has been constructed is designed to reflect a set of critical interacting assets to establish that this kind of oscillatory behaviour can be produced by this double loop structure.
 The model includes stocks or levels of four important strategic assets - financial assets, the quality of a firm's products or services, production capacity (e.g. in terms of human resources and/or machinery) and the firm's customer base.
 Each of these assets has an outflow reflecting loss or deterioration of the asset and an inflow reflecting that actions can be taken to build them up.
-Direct action in terms of product/service R&D and enhancement, more active sales efforts with promotions, and recruitment or plant acquisition, for example, are feasible for the latter three assets.
-However, for the financial assets the in-flow depends on actions in the other three that lead to increased sales revenues and income.
-In this model it is assumed that the owner's attention would mainly be on the financial assets, and more specifically on expected dividends, and it is here that the model assumes targets are set and remedial action is triggered when dividends (based on perceived income) dip to an unacceptable level.
+Direct action in terms of product/service R&D and enhancement, more active sales efforts with promotions, recruitment or plant acquisition, and so on are feasible for the latter three assets, but in the first - the financial assets - the in-flow must depend on actions in the other three leading to increased sales revenues and income.
+In this model it is assumed that the eyes of the owner would mainly be on the financial assets and more specifically on perceived dividends, and it is here that the model assumes targets are set and remedial action is triggered when dividends (based on perceived income) dip to an unacceptable level.
+The overall structure of the model is summarised in Figure 2.